Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: SMEFT Reweighting and Constraint Extraction

 FIG.~\ref{fig:eft_fit} shows the dependence of the expected event yield in the signal region on the WCs of the six dimension-six operators considered in this analysis.
 For each operator, the ratio of the SMEFT prediction to the SM expectation is fitted with a quadratic function, reflecting the structure of the squared matrix element, which includes both interference and pure SMEFT contributions.

-The observed quadratic behavior confirms the validity of the reweighting procedure and illustrates the relative importance of linear and quadratic terms for different operator classes.
+The observed quadratic behavior is consistent with the expected structure of the squared matrix element when one Wilson coefficient is varied at a time.
+It also illustrates the relative importance of linear and quadratic terms for different operator classes.
 Operators modifying the $Z$--fermion couplings exhibit sizable interference with the SM amplitude, leading to asymmetric constraints around the SM point.
 In contrast, certain four-fermion operators show a more symmetric dependence, indicating a dominant contribution from the quadratic term.
 This behavior highlights the particular sensitivity of this channel to four-fermion operators involving bottom quarks.

-The resulting 95\% C.L. intervals on the WCs obtained from this procedure are summarized in Table~\ref{tab:eft_theta95}.
-The constraints obtained in this analysis can be compared with existing global SMEFT interpretations from the CMS Collaboration~\cite{cmscollaboration2025combinedeffectivefieldtheory}.
-In the CMS combined analysis, stringent limits are reported on operators that modify the couplings of electroweak gauge bosons to fermions, such as $C_{H\ell}^{(1,3)}$ and $C_{Hq}^{(1,3)}$, under flavor-universal or top-specific assumptions.
-These limits, typically at the level of $\mathcal{O}(10^{-3})$--$\mathcal{O}(10^{-2})~\mathrm{TeV}^{-2}$ at 95\% C.L., are primarily driven by electroweak precision observables, Higgs measurements, and top-quark processes.

-In contrast, the present analysis focuses on flavor-resolved WCs involving second-generation leptons and third-generation quarks.
-The constraints derived for $C_{H\ell}^{(1,3),22}$ and $C_{Hq}^{(1,3),33}$ can therefore be directly interpreted as channel-specific probes of the same operator classes considered in the CMS global fit, but obtained from a single decay mode and a cut-based analysis.